Sign-Up for Datebook

 Authentic: Bethlehem’s Bounty CSA

-When Christ West learned about the controversies swirling around agrochemical company Monsanto ten years ago, he decided he wanted to grow his own food.
+When Chris West learned about the controversies swirling around agrochemical company Monsanto ten years ago, he decided he wanted to grow his own food.

 During one of his free periods working as a project-based draftsman, he interned at the Rodale Institute in their Agriculture Supported Communities program.
 That’s where he met Bob Drake, manager of the Monocacy Farm Project, where the CSA program known as Bethlehem’s Bounty, which Chris founded and runs, is located.